 - When the other programmer starts working on your project.

 Along with avoiding hard coding, one must also avoid security pitfalls.
 It is important to observe issues, like buffer overflows and cross-site scripting, based on your chosen programming language.
-In addition, you must be aware of all the possible risks incorporated in the hardcoding and try to avoid them.
+In addition, you must be aware of all the possible risks incorporated in hardcoding and try to avoid them.